source-br/.github/guidelines/guidelines.md

 - **Review before submitting**: Simple mistakes can be avoided with a quick review.
 We appreciate your care!

+- **Credits**: When using, distributing, or modifying any of our projects, please give proper credit.

 ## Communication

 Have questions, suggestions, or found an error?
 Contact us through our official channels: